Commentary on The Vegetarian by Han Kang, translated from the Korean by Deborah Smith (New York: Hogarth Press, 2015)

 What is going on here?

 Not used to reading a work three times—twice, yes—I felt I had overlooked with first readings minute but important phrases and hints of subtle meaning in The Vegetarian.
+This novel deserved a serious study.
 No cognitive difficulty appears anywhere in terms or diction difficult to comprehend, although the trivia word philtrum (the crease between the nose and upper lip) is used by the otherwise doltish husband Mr. Cheong.
-The style of composition is very simple and ordinary, brief but not pithy enough to be Hemingwayesque.
-Some scenes are drawn dramatically as intended melodrama: attempted suicide by wrist slashing at a family dinner, intensions to throw oneself over a veranda, discovery by a pathetic wife of her husband’s erotic/artistic engagement with her sister.
+The style of composition is rather simple and ordinary, brief but not pithy enough to be Hemingwayesque.
+Some scenes are drawn dramatically as serious melodrama: attempted suicide by wrist slashing at a family dinner, intensions to throw oneself over a veranda, discovery by a pathetic wife of her husband’s erotic/artistic engagement with her sister.
 And there are lots of bizarre dreams, horrific with blood-spilling.
 For example: “A long bamboo stick strung with great blood-red gashes of meat, blood still dripping down.
 Try to push past, but the meat, there’s no end to the meat, and no exit.
 Blood in my mouth, blood-soaked clothes sucked onto my skin.”
 (Italics in original text, p.
 20)

 Uncanny is a word that came to mind as I reconsidered many features of the novel, aside from the cathectic bonding of human beings with trees.
-The genre in which to classify the novel is not easy, this strange hybrid, fluctuating between modern realistic domestic drama (“kitchen-sink drama”) and psychotic horror of surreal dreamscapes and folk-tale metamorphosis.
+The genre in which to classify the novel is not easy, this strange hybrid, fluctuating between modern realistic domestic drama and psychotic horror of hallucinations, surreal dreamscapes and relations to folk-tale metamorphosis.
 Folk-tale and consequently surreal modern fiction, Kafka and Ionesco, seem to be motivating forces.
 In researching some elements of Korean folktale, I suspected that imaginative and literal metamorphosis did play a significant role, for I had read many Chinese and Japanese folk tales.[ii]
 Im Bang (b.
 1640) notes the following:

-“The Fox.—Orientals [sic] say that among the long-lived creatures are the tortoise, the deer, the crane and the fox, and that these long-lived ones attain to special states of spiritual refinement.
+“The Fox.—Orientals say that among the long-lived creatures are the tortoise, the deer, the crane and the fox, and that these long-lived ones attain to special states of spiritual refinement.
 If trees exist through long ages they become coal; if pine resin endures it becomes amber; so the fox, if it lives long, while it never becomes an angel, or spiritual being, as a man does, takes on various metamorphoses, and appears on earth in various forms.”
 (The Story of the Fox)[iii]

 “Unable to believe what he was seeing, Yoshiro gasped and hung his head, covering the nose and mouth with one hand.
 When he cautiously looked up again, he discovered that this time, the sight of his daughter-in-law didn’t shock him nearly so much.
 The body, in fact, was rather beautiful.
 Later, however, he found it impossible to reproduce exactly what he had seen.
 For in his memory the body continued to mature, to change.
 The center of the face grew sharper, changing into a bird’s beak.
 The shoulders became more muscular, sprouting feathers like a white swan’s.
 In time, the toes sharpened into chicken’s feet.” (p.72)[iv]